elaforge/karya/doc/INSTALL.md

 ## Haskell dependencies

-You can do this either the cabal way, or the stack way.
+You can do this either the cabal ways, or the stack way.

+### cabal v2 way

+Cabal v2 is supposed to replace v1 some day.
+It has some problems I'm hopefully able to work around.
+Firstly, it can't build `hlibgit2` from hackage, but can from head.
+So clone that to some local directory, and update `cabal.project` to point to that path.
+Then build dependencies with:

+    cabal v2-build --only-dep

+Then do `mkmk` and continue the steps documented above.
+Hopefully this is enough to make it work!

-### cabal way
+### cabal v1 way

 Old cabal won't install binary dependencies automatically.
 You probably don't have a cabal this old, but in case you do: